huijing/huijing.github.io/_posts/2019-07-03-internet-explorer-3-an-adventure-in-compatibility.md

 <img srcset="{{ site.url }}/assets/images/posts/ie3-challenge/ie3d-480.jpg 480w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3d-640.jpg 640w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3d-960.jpg 960w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3d-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/ie3-challenge/ie3d-640.jpg" alt="Recording setup involving 3 computers and an excessive amount of cables">

+Contributing to the mess of cables was the not-so-straightforward problem of getting the machine connected to the Internet.
+The initial attempt of doing it via a PCMCIA/Cardbus network adapter failed because the IBM's Cardbus slot DOS drivers did not work.

+Time for Plan B. In this case, a Parallel Port network adapter (we used a Xircom Pocket Ethernet PE3-10BT) connected to a Wifi-Ethernet bridge.
+Sprinkle on some manual DNS configuration and voila, the magic of the Internet.

 There was also the issue of protocols.
 Even though IE3 supported HTTPS, it uses SSL3, which is sort of a deprecated protocol given its security issues.
 Anyway, rather than deal with all that certificate stuff, I went with HTTP and hosted my pages on [Surge](https://surge.sh/), where HTTPS is opt-in and not forced.

 <img srcset="{{ site.url }}/assets/images/posts/ie3-challenge/ie3c-480.jpg 480w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3c-640.jpg 640w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3c-960.jpg 960w, {{ site.url }}/assets/images/posts/ie3-challenge/ie3c-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/ie3-challenge/ie3c-640.jpg" alt="Kheng Meng and I at Super Silly Hackathon 2017">